jbetancur/a-text-based-game/README.md

 # a-text-based-game
-A simple text based game - where will it go?
+A simple ES6 text based game - where will it go?

+#Get Started
+npm install -g babel

+./start.sh